davislf2/amazono/README.md

 Questions:

 1. How to debug if it doesnt' connect to MongoDB?

 2. Can I do npm and yarn in the same project?

-3. ​
+   ​

 DONE:

+1. Install all Angular in uni
+2. Edit app.component.ts,

+ARCHIVE:

 1. VSCode: install Formatting toggle for prettier
 2. Add Travis CI => Failed

-ARCHIVE:

 1. ```sh
    npm install -g prettier